matze/wastebin/README.md

   in-memory database is used.
 * `WASTEBIN_MAX_BODY_SIZE` number of bytes to accept for POST requests.
 Defaults to 1 MB.
+* `WASTEBIN_SIGNING_KEY` sets the key to sign cookies.
+If not set, a random key will be generated which means cookies will become invalid after restarts, hence paste creators cannot delete their pastes anymore.
 * `WASTEBIN_TITLE` overrides the HTML page title.
 Defaults to `wastebin`.
 * `RUST_LOG` influences logging.
 Besides the typical `trace`, `debug`, `info` etc. keys, you can also set the `tower_http` key to some log level to get